mu-editor/mu/docs/design/file_reading_and_writing.rst

 Decision
 --------

-Mu will always save files encoded as UTF-8 and with a PEP 263 encoding cookie as the first line.
+By default Mu will save files encoded as UTF-8 without a PEP 263 encoding cookie.
+However, if the file as loaded started with an encoding cookie, then the file will be saved again with that encoding.

 When reading files, Mu will detect UTF8/16 BOMs and encoding cookies.
-If no other clue is present, the OS default will be used (ie locale.getpreferredencoding()).
+In their absence, UTF-8 will be attempted.
+If that fails, the OS default will be used (ie locale.getpreferredencoding()).

 If the file cannot be decoded according to these rules, refuse to guess.
 Instead,